 - Preheat oven to 350 degrees F.

-- Arrange chicken randomly in between the potatoes.
+- Arrange chicken in between the potatoes.
 Then, sprinkle dried rosemary on top of the chicken and vegetables.

 - Place the pan in the oven and cook for 1 hour and 25 minutes until skin crispy and golden brown and potatoes are soft when pierced with a fork.

 - For crispier and more browned skin, turn the broiler on high and broil for 3-4 minutes until crispy.
 Be sure to keep a close eye on the broiler as things can burn very quickly.

 How to store: Transfer any leftovers into an airtight container with the juices from the pan, and refrigerate for up to 4 days.
 To reheat, place in the microwave, air fryer at 300F for 5 minutes, or in the oven at 300F for 10 minutes.